Appearance

 Editing and deleting categories

-You can edit a category's name, code prefix, description, and default criticality at any time.
+You can edit a category's name, code prefix, description, default criticality and custom fields at any time.
 Changing a category's details does not retroactively change existing assets — it only affects new assets created in that category going forward.